Balanced residuated partially ordered semigroups: Conclusion

 \section{Conclusion}

 The main universal algebraic contribution of this paper was to generalize the P\l{}onka sum construction to multiple partition functions, or equivalently to multiple families of linking maps, which allows for composing and decomposing larger classes of algebras.
-Unlike the ordinary P\l{}onka sum construction, this generalization is moreover well-suited for constructing an ordered algebras.
+Unlike the ordinary P\l{}onka sum construction, this generalization is moreover well-suited for constructing ordered algebras.
 We then applied this construction to show that a wide class of residuated semigroups, which we called steady residuated semigroups, can be decomposed in this way into a family of integrally closed residuated submonoids, indexed by the positive idempotents of the original residuated semigroup.
 This extends more specialized existing constructions, which decompose residuated semigroups into integral involutive pieces.
+The classes of ordered algebras studied in this paper are summarized in Table~\ref{tab:residuated_structures_summary}.
+Apart from the ordered quasivariety of balanced residuated semigroups with \ref{cond:H}, all of these classes are partially ordered varieties.
+That is, they are axiomatized by a set of inequalities together with a specification of the monotonicity or antitonicity properties of the primitive operations.

 The basic structure theorems for steady residuated semigroups proved in this paper form a promising basis for further investigations.
 For example, when is it the case that the construction yields lattice-ordered structures?
-What are some natural classes of residuated semigroups for which it gives a new insights into their structure theory?
-And how far beyond the class of steady residuated lattices can we go if we iterate the P\l{}onka sum construction, as in Example~\ref{ex:iterated:decomposition}?
+What are some natural classes of residuated semigroups for which it gives new insights into their structure theory?
+And how far beyond the class of steady residuated semigroups can we go if we iterate the P\l{}onka sum construction, as in Example~\ref{ex:iterated:decomposition}?